kbooth1000/page-sprite-react-interface/README.md

 **see live app (in progress):** https://kjb-experiments.herokuapp.com/1

 One-page app interface idea based on the idea behind css image sprites (https://alistapart.com/article/sprites), but with "page" components instead of images.

+I'm using it as a playground to test out various experiments.